grant-olson/grant-olson.github.io/_posts/2014-04-28-did-julius-caeser-predict-the-end-of-the-world.md

 provided was 4712 BC.
-Now I suspected that `Date.new` was really shorthand for `Date.new(0)` and that this value was actually the epoch for ruby's Date class, similar to the way Unix uses an epoch of 1970-Jan-01 and stores dates as the number of seconds from this.
-But why 4712?
+Now I suspected that `Date.new` was really shorthand for `Date.new(0)` and that this value was actually the epoch for ruby's Date class, similar to the way Unix uses an epoch of 1970-Jan-01 and stores dates as the number of seconds relative this.
+(2 equals 2 seconds after Jan 1, 1970, etc.)

+But why does ruby chose year -4712?
 That seems suspiciously as if ruby assumes the world is only 6 or 7 thousand years old!
 Instead of using this to troll people on twitter, I decided to dig in and [RTFM](http://www.ruby-doc.org/stdlib-2.1.1/libdoc/date/rdoc/Date.html#method-c-new).
 This does indicate that this year was intentionally and specifically chosen, and talks about various calendar systems throughout the ages,